-Join Sean Colins for an in-depth discussion in this video Introducing the Xcode service, part of Up and Running with OS X Server App.
+Join Sean Colins for an in-depth discussion in this video Introducing the Xcode service, part of Learning OS X Server App.

 One of the most exciting developments in OS X server in quite a long time is the new Xcode service available in OS X server.
 To get started, we need to understand what the Xcode service is and what it isn't.
 You need to understand that it's not just a place to store your code.
 For server administrators, it's very easy for us to get used to the idea that a server is a place from which you serve stuff.
 But we also have to understand that servers are also very useful things to perform tasks for us in a background, and that is more what Xcode service does.